StrangeBeeCorp/docs/docs/Administration/entities-management/case-status/add-edit-delete-custom-status.md

 # Manage Custom Status

-In this section, you can find information about managing the custom status.
+In this section, you can find information about managing the case status.
 You can add, delete, and edit the case status.

 ## Add Custom Status